Travel to the UK during Covid-19: What you need to know before you go - KVIA

 The countries currently on the UK’s green list are Australia; Brunei; New Zealand; Iceland; Singapore; Faroe Islands; Gibraltar; Falkland Islands; Israel; South Georgia and South Sandwich Islands and St Helena, Ascension and Tristan da Cunha; Anguilla; Antigua; Balearic Islands; Barbados; Bermuda; British Antarctic Territory; British Indian Ocean Territory; British Virgin Islands; Cayman Islands; Dominica; Grenada; Madeira; Malta; Montserrat; Pitcairn Islands and Turks and Caicos Islands.

-Some of the green list destinations do not currently permit non-essential UK travelers to enter.
+Some of the green list destinations don’t currently permit nonessential UK travelers to enter.

 Cruising has now recommenced in the UK, but the cruises departing from British ports are currently only for UK travelers, and are “staycation” trips traversing the UK coastline.
 Numbers are also at reduced capacity and other restrictions are in place.